 We can use Aristotle’s golden mean as a guide.
 On one hand, we can exploit the environment for selfish gain and on the other hand, we can conduct ourselves as if the full responsibility for the environment rests on our shoulders.
 The first extreme leads to ravishing the planet through greed and the second leads to ravishing ourselves through fear.
 The truth involves faith in God expressing itself through personal responsibility.
 In this manner, faith can conquer fear since faith is the opposite of fear.
 In fact, the word “confidence” comes from the Latin meaning “with faith.”

-It seems like we are constantly being told by our culture to live in fear of climate change.
+It seems like we are constantly being told by our culture to live in fear of climate change and many other things.
 We should refuse to live that way and choose instead to live by faith.
 Living by faith leads to an incredible sense of liberation and empowerment.
 It also enables us to make more rational rather than emotional decisions.

 God promises to take care of us and if we turn to Him in faith, we will find this to be true.
 We must stop living like He doesn’t exist.